Titanic (1997 film): Plot

-The RMS Carpathia rescues the survivors; Rose avoids Cal by hiding among the steerage passengers and gives her name as Rose Dawson.
-Still wearing Cal's overcoat, she discovers the necklace tucked inside the pocket.
-In the present, Rose says she later heard that Cal committed suicide after losing his fortune in the Wall Street Crash of 1929.
-Lovett abandons his search after hearing Rose's story.
-Alone on the stern of Keldysh, Rose takes the Heart of the Ocean, which has been in her possession all along, and drops it into the sea over the wreck site.
-While she is seemingly asleep in her bed, her photos on the dresser depict a life of freedom and adventure inspired by her early conversations with Jack.
-A young Rose reunites with Jack at the Titanic Grand Staircase, applauded by those who died on the ship.
+In the present, Rose reveals that Cal committed suicide after losing his fortune in the 1929 stock market crash.
+She tells the Keldysh crew that Jack saved her in every possible way, and laments that her memories are all that she has left of him.
+Touched by her account, Lovett abandons his search for the necklace.
+Alone at night on the stern of the Keldysh, Rose, who has kept the necklace in her possession, drops it into the sea above the wreck.
+Later, as she lies in her bed, photographs on her dresser depict a life of freedom and adventure inspired by Jack.
+Aboard the pristine Titanic, a young Rose reunites with Jack at the Grand Staircase, applauded by the passengers and crew who died in the sinking.